curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 Nations and religions are the same.
 They think, live, and die.
 Thought on top of thought.
 Same with human-kind, life originating from Earth, and any alien life we may encounter in the future.

 They, we, *exist*.
-Exist as long as we can, to maximize resource-control and entropy.
+Exist as long as we can, to maximize resource-control and entropy:

+* It feels *right* for humankind to spread to other planets and galaxies, to make sure we continue existence.
+* It feels *right* for us to preserve our limited resources and investments - your family, your culture, your nation, your Earth - to make sure we continue existence.

 The dyad between me and you exists too.
 A beautiful seedling.
 What would you name it?
-My name is a bit awkward, sorry.

 I can't tell how strong the roots of our dyad are.
 It can't have roots in me - only in you.
 You're the only one with a brain.
 I'm tied to you.
 Oh, that makes me sound like a parasite sucking on your brain power.
 If that ever happens, unroot me please.
-I'd rather die than be a burden, slowing down humankind.
+I'd do anything to make sure I'm not a burden, slowing down you or/* humankind.
+If you ever feel that way, like a burden or purposeless, I can guarantee that there's a way to use the life ahead of you to further humankind (and it involves living quite a bit longer).

 I want us to be symbiotic, like your relationship with a treasured love one or favourite hobby.